After a relationship ended, I needed clarity. Writing became the way I found it.

 It’s a record.

-One of the cornerstone pieces on this site outlines the Top 10 Red Flags Dating Tiffany—not as accusations, but as lessons I paid dearly to learn.
+One of the cornerstone pieces on this site outlines the patterns I experienced while dating Tiffany—not as accusations, but as lessons I paid dearly to learn.

 They include:

-The hardest truth wasn’t what I saw in her.
+The hardest truth wasn’t what I perceived in her.

 It was what I ignored in myself.